 On July 24, 2014, ZTE filed a request with the District Court of The Hague to seek the release of ZTE UMTS products being held by Dutch customs officials and to order Vringo to ask the Dutch customs authorities to stop their actions against ZTE's products based on the Anti-Piracy Regulations of the European Union.
 On October 24, 2014, the President of the Court denied ZTE's requests, and upheld the detention of ZTE's goods, finding, prima facie, that ZTE has infringed one of Vringo's European patents, upholding the validity of that patent, and rejecting ZTE's argument that Vringo has violated European competition law by enforcing that patent.
 ZTE was also ordered to pay Vringo's legal costs of approximately \$250,000.
-ZTE may choose to appeal this decision.
+ZTE retains the right to appeal this decision.

 On October 23, 2014, ZTE filed suit in the District Court of The Hague seeking the invalidity of Vringo's European Patent that is the subject of the other proceedings taking place in the same Court.
-A hearing in this matter has not yet been scheduled.
+A hearing in this matter is expected to take place in the third quarter of 2015.